Karemelshimi/Bellabeat-Case-Study-for-Data-Analysis/README.md

 ![TotalSteps VS Calories](https://github.com/Karemelshimi/Bellabeat-Case-Study-for-Data-Analysis/assets/153403784/fafc025a-4aef-4cb9-9b68-0739cef00464)

 ### Activiy Minutes vs Calories
-This visualization compares different types of activity minutes to the burned calories.
+These visualizations compare different types of activity minutes to the burned calories.
 #### Lightly Active Minutes
 The visualization shows how the lightly active minutes done by users affects the calories burned, you can see that when the minutes increase the calories being burned also increase.
 But also it shows that some cases have more lightly activity minutes but at the same time they burn the same amount of calories as the users who did fewer minutes.